galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    kubectl  apply -f admin-lb.yaml
    ```

-   Use the configuration file in [.config/cluster-lb.yaml](.config/cluster-lb.yaml) to create load banlancer for managed servers with the following content:
+   Use the configuration file in [.config/cluster-lb.yaml](.config/cluster-lb.yaml) with the following content to create load banlancer for managed servers.

    ```
    apiVersion: v1